prebid/Prebid.js/modules/gridBidAdapter.md

 Grid bid adapter supports Banner and Video (instream and outstream).

 #Bidder Config
-You can allow fpd cookies setting `pbjs.setBidderConfig` for the bidder `grid`
+You can allow writing in localStorage `pbjs.setBidderConfig` for the bidder `grid`
 ```
 pbjs.setBidderConfig({
         bidders: ["grid"],
         config: {
-            cookieSettingAllowed: true
+            localStorageWriteAllowed: true
         }
       })
 ```